designedbydark/open-source-keyboards-designedbydark/README.md

 Open sourced and non-commerically released keyboards designedbydark.

-   My username on twitch was 'darkheavenlight', a quote from Romeo and Juliet.
+   When Blacksimon started streaming, my username on twitch was 'darkheavenlight', a quote from Romeo and Juliet.

-   People in the community shortened it to 'Dark' and that's how I ended up with that name.
+   People in that community shortened it to 'Dark' and that's how I ended up with the name.

 ***